fiberplane/fpx/packages/client-library-otel/README.md

 This section takes you through:

-- Installing the FPX Hono Opentelemetry Client
+- Installing the Fiberplane Hono Opentelemetry Library
-- Configuring your project to use FPX
+- Configuring your project to use Fiberplane Studio
 - Advanced usage with custom spans

 It assumes you already have a Hono app running locally.